iot-root/garden-of-eden/README.md

 Run `crontab -e`, select your preferred editor and then add the following job.
 Edit as needed.

+> Note: update your paths for the following...

 ```text
 # †urn on lights at 6am, 9am, 5pm, and turn off at 8pm
 0 6 * * * /home/gardyn/projects/garden-of-eden/venv/bin/python /home/gardyn/projects/garden-of-eden/app/sensors/light/light.py --on --brightness 50